Skip to content

 }

-• structuredContent — Typed JSON for the AI to parse and reason about, includes next_steps hints
+• structuredContent — Typed JSON for the AI to parse and reason about, includes next_steps hints, and conforms to the tool’s declared output schema when one is present

 • content — Formatted Markdown for human display